Jump to content

 Q: Is the tension different between the competition and the ice show?

 A: No change.
-Maybe it's better to say that the ice show is more intense.
-It's because I have to skate without 6 mins practice, and feeling the tension of not being able to create the perfect feeling as on land, and having the responsibility to deliver it.
+On the contrary, it's better to say that the ice show is more intense.
+It's because I have to skate without 6 mins practice, and feeling the tension of not being able to perfectly replicate the feeling of off-ice training, while bearing the responsibility to deliver the performance.

 Q: What do you like about being a professional figure skater and what do you find difficult?

-A: I feel happy to continue the challenge of including what I want to express with my technique, and to create it together with people who are serious about creating.
-To fully create something, it is necessary to perform accordingly.
-And I think it is very difficult because I have to exceed everyone's expectations every time.
+A: I feel happy to continue the challenge of including what I want to express with my technique, and to create it together with people who wholeheartedly help me achieve these things.
+To accomplish this, I must have the corresponding expressiveness, and I feel that I must exceed expectations every time, which is indeed very difficult.

 Q: What is the thing you cherish most about being a professional skater? (attitude, words, actions, etc.)

 A: Teamwork, I guess.
 I can’t do it alone, and it’s only because of everyone that I can accomplish it, and I cherish that very much.
-I'm going to do my best to make everyone feel happy to work with Hanyu.
+I'm going to do my best to make everyone feel happy to work with 'Yuzuru Hanyu'.

 Q: What has changed the most since you became a professional skater?
 (Things you have experienced) What else have you started doing? (performing, including privately)

-A: As expected, I have started to devote myself to (physical fitness) training.
+A: I have started to devote myself to (physical fitness) training again.
 I think it has changed a lot recently.
-I can also truly feel that I still have great potential.
+I can also feel that I still have great potential.

 Q: What is the end goal of being a professional skater?

 A: There is no goal or end point.
 I just want to give the best performance every time.
 How long and whether the ice story will continue, I don't know.
-I just kept thinking about putting my soul into performing every time.
+I just keep thinking about putting all my heart and soul into performing every time.

 Q: After the second Notte Stellata, tell me your thoughts about Sendai again.